snehakhobragade90/renovate-integrations/README.md

 ### Auto Changelog

-You should also check your repo's `Jenkinsfile` to be sure you have Indy set to automatically manage the `CHANGELOG.md` and `VERSION` files:
+In your repo's `Jenkinsfile`, be sure you have Indy set to automatically manage the `CHANGELOG.md` and `VERSION` files:

 ```groovy
 indy {